In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Introduction

-Recent works in natural language processing (NLP) have shown that in-context learning (ICL) \footnote{Without the need to fine-tune any model parameters for downstream tasks, in-context learning involves adding domain-specific input-output pairs, referred to as in-context examples, to a test example.
-This prompts the model to learn relevant patterns for the test sample, enabling it to perform multiple tasks seamlessly.} \cite{brown2020language} are effective in adapting foundation models for downstream tasks including knowledge retrieval~\cite{tay2022transformer,wang2020language} and multi-choice tasks~\cite{min2022rethinking}.
-Leveraging In-Context Learning (ICL), large language models can tackle novel tasks solely through inference, conditioning on a limited set of input-label pairs to make predictions for new inputs.
-However, visual model has yet achieve this in-context learning ability.
-Existing works~\cite{sun2020test,liu2021ttt} demonstrates that optimizing an unsupervised test-time objective, involving test samples, can enhance model performance on the target data.
-Inspired by this, we introduce an innovative approach for vision recognition task during test time without fine-tuning.
-Our approach prompts the model to acquire domain-specific context information for a test sample using just a few in-context examples.
+Recent works in natural language processing (NLP) have shown that in-context learning (ICL)\footnote{Without the need to fine-tune any model parameters for downstream tasks, in-context learning involves adding domain-specific input-output pairs, referred to as in-context examples, to a test example.
+This prompts the model to learn relevant patterns for the test sample, enabling it to perform multiple tasks seamlessly.}~\cite{brown2020language} is effective in adapting foundation models for downstream tasks including knowledge retrieval~\cite{tay2022transformer,wang2020language} and multi-choice tasks~\cite{min2022rethinking}.
+Leveraging in-context learning, large language models (e.g., ChatGPT) can tackle novel tasks solely through inference, conditioning on a limited set of input-label pairs to make predictions for new inputs.
+However, the visual model has not yet achieved this in-context learning ability.
+Existing works~\cite{sun2020test,liu2021ttt} demonstrate that optimizing an unsupervised test-time objective, involving test samples, can enhance model performance on the target data.
+Inspired by this, we would like to develop a novel in-context evaluation paradigm that improves the performance of existing prompt learning algorithms in a ChatGPT-like manner.
+Under this paradigm, the in-context evaluator operates on test samples at test-time with unaltered model parameters, where the model only processes unlabeled test samples and in-context examples.